ZhgChg.Li

 if (onEdit) {

-let alert = UIAlertController(title: "Unsaved Data", message: nil, preferredStyle: .actionSheet)
+let alert = UIAlertController(title: "Data not saved yet", message: nil, preferredStyle: .actionSheet)

 alert.addAction(UIAlertAction(title: "Discard and Leave", style: .default) { _ in